MatteoTomasetto/LatentFeedbackControl/README.md

 # DL-ROM in the loop

-This repository contains the official source code implementation of the paper *DL-ROM in the loop: a deep learning-based reduced order feedback control of high-dimensional parametrized systems*
+This repository contains the official source code implementation of the paper *Latent feedback contol of high-dimensional parametrized partial differential equations*

 `Data` folder contains the scenario parameters and the simulated snapshots for the optimal transport test cases